STAR – Successful Transition and Re-Entry Program

 Within 5 years of release, nearly three-quarters of ex-offenders are re-arrested.
 More than half return to incarceration after being convicted of a new crime or violating the conditions of their release, called recidivism.
 Risk factors include homelessness, lack of education, unemployment, mental illness, and substance abuse.

-The Successful Transition And Reentry (STAR) Program is a cutting-edge Re-Entry Case Management program designed to assist inmates in their transition from the correctional facility to the Morris County community at-large.
+The Morris County Reentry Program is a cutting-edge Reentry Case Management program designed to assist inmates in their transition from the correctional facility to the community at-large.

-The STAR program helps inmates with all three of these phases.
+The Morris County Reentry Program helps inmates with all three of these phases.

 Step 1: Preparation

-- Meet with clients one-on-one while still incarcerated.
+- Meet with individuals one-on-one while still incarcerated.

 - Teach life skills, organization, and goal setting.